Points to watch when buying a TLR

 Another nasty problem is fungus.
 Cleaning a lens infested with fungi is possible but may be expensive.
 You want to have your lens rebuilt properly, won’t you?
 The real downside is that the lens coating is effected by fungi.
 This is irreversible.
 When buying a camera, it is impossible to determine the stage of this progressive process.
 Fungus is associated with moisture.
 In some parts of the world it is not a frequent fault, in other parts it is.

-Now please take a moment to admire the images of a 2.8 E on this page.
-They show the original factory seal and ribbon.
+Now please take a moment to admire the image of a 2.8 E on this page.
+It shows the original factory seal and ribbon.
 Mr. Keung was lucky enough to buy this camera only recently.
 I have never seen one like this before.
 If someone offers you a classic Rolleiflex in condition “new” you know what to look for. :-) Any other state is called “used”.

-While I am not in the trade, I would like to refer you to D. Colluci's web-page.
+While I am not in the trade, I would like to refer you to Dan Colluci’s web-page.
 It is regularly updated and can be found at my Rolleiflex TLR Links page or click on the following link.

 Rolleiflex TLR Camera Price Guide

 Rollei Mailing List